teambvd/UnRAID-Performance-Compendium/containers/nextcloud.md

     'port' => 6379,
   ),
   ```

 ### Tuning the Nextcloud container

+Nearly all our nextcloud 'application-specific' tuning options are PHP related, though some are to the 'global' PHP instance, while others are for directed to applications coded in PHP which use that PHP instance.

+#### Global PHP parameters

+You can find explanations of these tunable options (PHP calls them 'directives') and what their impacts are can be found in the [official PHP documentation](https://www.php.net/manual/en/ini.core.php)

 * Set your nextcloud's limits - input and execution time must be increased as well (as this is the max time it'll allow an action to take, and 60G can't be downloaded in 60 seconds, set to 2 hours here) "nano /mnt/wd/dock/nextcloud/php/php-local.ini"
   ```php